Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 \textbf{Supplementary Note 1}

 \textbf{High-Q Metasurface Design }

-The main considerations for the design of the photon accelerating semiconductor infrared metasurfaces (PASIMs) were outlined in similar realisations of high-Q semiconductor nanoparticle arrays \cite{Yang2014a,Parry2017}.
+The main considerations for the design of the photon accelerating semiconductor infrared metasurfaces (PASIMs) were outlined in similar realisations of high-Q semiconductor nanoparticle arrays [1,2].
 The basic physics behind crafting a high-quality-factor metasurface is to create a planar waveguide system with a route to couple light in and out by periodic corrugations.
-A very simple system we will consider here consists of conventional rectangular silicon waveguides with periodic through-notches that match the momentum of the initially normally incident light to a waveguide mode:

-where $p_y$ is the periodicity of corrugations and $\beta(\omega)$ is the propagation constant of the waveguide mode; see the structure of the metasurface in Supplementary Figure~\ref{hiQ}a.
-As a result, for the frequencies that satisfy Eq.~(\ref{PM}), strong transmission dips are observed, as shown for a metasurface with $w_x=0.84$~$\mu$m, $w_y=1.82$~$\mu$m, $p_x=2$~$\mu$m, $p_y=2.1$~$\mu$m, $h=0.6$~$\mu$m in Supplementary Figure~\ref{hiQ}b.
-By changing the gap width $g$, one can tune the coupling between the cuboids, hence, affecting the $Q$-factor of the resonance, as shown in Supplementary Figure~\ref{hiQ}c.
+A very simple system we will consider here consists of conventional rectangular silicon waveguides with periodic through-notches that match the momentum of the initially normally incident light to a waveguide mode: $2\pi/p_y=\beta(\omega),$ where $p_y$ is the periodicity of corrugations and $\beta(\omega)$ is the propagation constant of the waveguide mode; see the structure of the metasurface in Supplementary Figure~\ref{hiQ}a.
+As a result, for the frequencies that satisfy the equation above, strong transmission dips are observed, as shown in Supplementary Figure~\ref{hiQ}b for a metasurface comprised of domino-shaped dielectric resonator antennas (DRAs).
+The geometry parameters of the metasurface, defined in the Supplementary Figure~\ref{hiQ}a, are as follows: $w_x=0.84$~$\mu$m, $w_y=1.82$~$\mu$m, $p_x=2$~$\mu$m, $p_y=2.1$~$\mu$m, and $h=600$~nm.
+By changing the gap width $g$, one can tune the coupling between the DRAs, thereby affecting the $Q$-factor of the resonance.
+This effect is shown in Supplementary Figure~\ref{hiQ}c, where the $Q$ factor of the metasurface is plotted as a function of the gap size.

 \textbf{Supplementary Note 2}

 \textbf{Sample Fabrication}